RealNameHidden/imgsimilarity/README.md

 ### Installation
 Open a terminal and paste:

-`pip install imgdiff`
+`pip install imgsimilarity`

 >This will download the tool and set it up by installing all its dependencies

 ### Execution
-The module imgdiff takes a command line argument, i.e the path to the location of the csv file which needs to be provided when running it like in the example below
+The module imgsimilarity takes a command line argument, i.e the path to the location of the csv file which needs to be provided when running it like in the example below

-``  python -m imgdiff.diff C://path to csv file ``
+``  python -m imgsimilarity.diff C://path to csv file ``
 >The tool will execute and a comparison_results.csv file will be generated in the directory the command was run.

 ## How does the tool work?